Categories

 Something to taste

 Your prospective buyers will surely appreciate a nice snack or refreshment.
-Place a bowl of cookies or tray of juice on the kitchen table with a little note for buyers to help themselves.
+Place a bowl of cookies or a tray of juice on the kitchen table with a little note for buyers to help themselves.
 It will be a nice treat as they go around viewing your home and your home staging efforts.
-Not only you will be hitting their sense of taste, you’re also luring their sense of smell.
+Not only will you be hitting their sense of taste, but you’re also luring their sense of smell.
 Freshly baked cookies or brewed coffee smell so good.
-The longer they stay in your home the more they may start to feel at home.
+The longer they stay in your home, the more they may start to feel at home.

 Feels good

-Whether it is a cold frosty day or a hot sunny day, make sure your home is at comfortable temperature.
+Whether it is a cold, frosty day or a hot, sunny day, make sure your home is at a comfortable temperature.
 Showing a house in the heat of summer with a thermostat set too high is not going to make the buyer feel like staying very long.
 You want potential buyers to feel instantly at ease and comfortable viewing every part of your home.

 Home buying is a multi-sensory experience.
 By paying close attention to the five senses in your home staging efforts, your Greenville home can create pleasant impressions.
 Remember that your home will not get a second chance to make a good impression so you should do your best the first time.
 A clean, well-organized home gives the impression of a well-maintained property; this instills confidence in your prospective buyer and makes your home much easier to sell.